 Help for Troubled Teens: Parenting to Make Adolescence Worth It

 Parenting is difficult.
 It’s hard.
 It’s wonderful.
 It’s a rollercoaster ride of emotions and experiences–no parent will argue with you on that.
-It can get especially intense around adolescence, where many teens lose their way, which is why help for troubled teens exists.
-You’re not a failure if your son or daughter ends up needing help from professionals–many families struggle with this challenge.
+It can get especially intense around adolescence, where many teens lose their way, which is why help for struggling teens exists.
+You’re not a failure if your teen ends up needing help from professionals–many families struggle with this challenge.
 In a recent Psychology Today article, the duties of parenting and the purpose of adolescence is discussed.

 Parenting isn’t supposed to be easy